raas-dev/configent/README.md

 - Arch Linux (rolling; since 2022-07)
 - Alpine Linux 3.19, 3.18 and 3.17

-Minimum requirements are 4GB RAM and 12GB disk, or a 2016 MacBook Pro, both on which it is <30 minutes.
+Minimum requirements are 4GB RAM and 12GB disk, on which it takes <30 minutes.

 ## 🥾 Up